QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

-After a template has been applied to a node in the data tree, the template configuration itself MAY be allowed to be deleted while the expanded configuration still remains in the intended.
+After a template has been applied to a node in the data tree, the template configuration itself MAY be allowed to be deleted while the expanded configuration still remains in the intended datastore.

 ## Validity of Templates